Answers to the questions we hear most.

 What should I wear to a swing dance class?

-What's the difference between Lindy Hop and swing dance?
+What's the difference between Lindy Hop and Swing Dance?

 What's the difference between Lindy Hop and jive?